Nail your colours to the mast

 In 17th century nautical battles colours (flags) were struck (lowered) as a mark of submission.
 It was also the custom in naval warfare to direct one's cannon fire at the opponent's ship's mast, thus disabling it.
 If all of a ship's masts were broken the captain usually had no alternative but to surrender.
 If the captain decided to fight on this was marked by hoisting the colours on the remnants of the ship's rigging, that is, by 'nailing his colours to the mast'.

-It is correct to use the English spelling, rather the the US 'nail one's colors to the mast', as the phrase originated in England.
-It is generally agreed that the expression was coined in reference to the exploits of the crew of the Venerable, at the Battle of Camperdown, a naval engagement that was fought between English and Dutch ships as part of the French Revolutionary Wars, in 1797.
+The phrase originated in England and it is generally agreed that the expression was coined in reference to the exploits of the crew of the Venerable, at the Battle of Camperdown, a naval engagement that was fought between English and Dutch ships as part of the French Revolutionary Wars, in 1797.

 The English fleet was led by the Venerable, the flagship of Admiral Adam Duncan.
 The battle didn't initially go well for the English.
 The mainmast of Duncan's vessel was struck and the admiral's blue squadronal standard was brought down.
 This could have been interpreted by the rest of the fleet as meaning that Duncan had surrendered.
 Step forward, horny-handed son of the sea and subsequent national hero, Jack Crawford.
 Crawford climbed what was left of the mast with the standard and nailed it back where it was visible to the rest of the fleet.
 This act proved crucial in the battle and Duncan's forces were eventually victorious.
 Some historians believe that the victory at Camperdown proved to be the end of the dominance of the Dutch at sea and the beginning of the period in which 'Britannia ruled the waves'.
 Crawford returned home to Sunderland to a hero's welcome.